fang-industries/zza-store/content/docs/privacy-policy.md

 (iv)    Purchase History <br/>

 ## 2. Access to your Personal Information
 *#jasonforowner* will not grant access to Personal Information to anyone but the respective customer.
-Only the *#jasonforowner* Hierarchy has access to said Information and any attempt to breach the Information will subject to an immediate forfeit/revoke of the breacher's Access to *#jasonforowner* Faction Store.
+Only the *#jasonforowner* Faction Hierarchy has access to said Information and any attempt to breach the Information will subject to an immediate forfeit/revoke of the breacher's Access to *#jasonforowner* Faction Store.

 ## 3. Security of your Personal Information
 *#jasonforowner* keeps the Personal Informationfrom its customers safe from any use without proper access, though *#jasonforowner* will not name the exact location of said information.